jjdblast/bigdata-pipeline_wiki/Home.md

 local-laptop$ boot2docker ip
 ```

-Use this IP instead of "localhost".
+Use this IP instead of "localhost" below.

 ```
 # Kafka REST API